Table of Contents

 4G Router

-An internet connection is essential for system operation.
+An internet connection is essential for the system to function.
 If no connection is available, Climkit can provide it via a 4G Router equipped with an active multi-operator SIM card.

-Using the Climkit TRB140 4G Router offers several advantages:
+Using the Climkit TRB140 4G Router has several advantages:

-- Simplified installation: the router is easily installed inside the electrical cabinet, directly on the DIN rail
+- Simplified installation: the router is easily installed inside the electrical panel, directly on the DIN rail

 - Complete delivery: supplied with its DIN rail support and its 24V DC power supply